grodansparadis/vscpl2drv-websocksrv/README.md

 Install of _pandoc_ is only needed if man pages needs to be rebuilt.
 This is normally already done and available in the repository.

-## How to build the driver on Windows
+## How to build the driver from source on Windows

+### You need a compiler

+The Visual Studio Community Edition is a free IDE from Microsoft.
+Download and install it from [here](https://visualstudio.microsoft.com/vs/community/).

+### Install Pandoc
+Pandoc is used to build the man pages.
+Download the installer from [here](https://pandoc.org/installing.html).

 ### Install the vcpkg package manager